Harry Andrews

-Harry Stewart Fleetwood Andrews, CBE (10 November 1911 – 6 March 1989) was an English actor known for his film portrayals of tough military officers.
-His performance as Regimental Sergeant Major Wilson in The Hill (1965) alongside Sean Connery earned Andrews the National Board of Review Award for Best Supporting Actor and a nomination for the 1966 BAFTA Award for Best British Actor.
+Henry Stewart Fleetwood Andrews, CBE (10 November 1911 – 6 March 1989) was an English actor often known for his film portrayals of tough military officers.
+His performance as Regimental Sergeant Major Wilson in The Hill (1965) earned Andrews the National Board of Review Award for Best Supporting Actor and a nomination for the 1966 BAFTA Award for Best British Actor.
 The first of his more than 80 film appearances was in The Red Beret in 1953.

-Prior to his film career, Andrews was a theatre actor, appearing at such venues as the Queen's Theatre, the Lyceum Theatre, and the Shakespeare Memorial Theatre in the UK as well as theatres in New York City, Paris, Antwerp and Brussels.
-Andrews made his London theatre debut in 1935 at the St James's Theatre and his New York debut in 1936 at the Empire Theatre.
+Prior to his film career, Andrews was a theatre actor, appearing at such venues as the Queen's Theatre, the Lyceum Theatre and the Shakespeare Memorial Theatre in the UK as well as theatres in New York City, Paris, Antwerp and Brussels.
+Andrews made his London theatre debut in 1935 at the St James's Theatre and his New York City debut in 1936 at the Empire Theatre.

-He was awarded the Commander of the Order of the British Empire (CBE) in 1966.
+Andrews was awarded the CBE in 1966.

 Early life

-Harry Andrews was born on 10 November 1911, in Tonbridge, Kent.
+Harry Andrews was born on 10 November 1911 in Tonbridge, Kent.
 He was the son of Henry Arthur Andrews, a General Practitioner, and Amy Diana Frances (née Horner).
-Andrews attended Yardley Court school in Tonbridge, and Wrekin College in Wellington, Shropshire.
+Andrews attended Yardley Court school in Tonbridge and Wrekin College in Wellington, Shropshire.

+Military service

+Like many men of his time, Andrews joined up in October 1939 and was commissioned into the Queen's Own Royal West Kent Regiment from 162 OCTU (The Honourable Artillery Company) on 21 September 1940 with the number 149267.
+In August 1942 he transferred to the Royal Artillery, serving in Europe during the D-Day Landings and on the advance into Germany.
+On 4 April 1946 Andrews was mentioned in dispatches "for gallant and distinguished service in North West Europe".
+He was demobilised with the rank of Major.

 Acting

 Theatre

 Andrews made his first stage appearance in September 1933 at the Liverpool Playhouse playing John in The Long Christmas Dinner.
 He made his London debut in March 1935 at the St James's Theatre playing the role of John in Worse Things Happen at Sea.
 In March 1936, he featured in a cast including Paul Robeson, Orlando Martins and Robert Adams in a staging of Toussaint Louverture: The Story of the Only Successful Slave Revolt in History, a play by C. L. R. James, at the Westminster Theatre in London.
-In October 1936, Andrews made his first appearance in New York playing the role of Horatio in Hamlet at the Empire Theatre.
+In October 1936, Andrews made his first appearance in New York City playing the role of Horatio in Hamlet at the Empire Theatre.
 From September 1937 to April 1938, Andrews worked with John Gielgud's company at the Queen's Theatre, appearing in such shows as Richard II, The School for Scandal and The Merchant of Venice.
 In 1939, Andrews assumed the role of Laertes in a production of Hamlet at the Lyceum Theatre.
 This was the final production at the Lyceum before it closed, though it was restored in 1996.
-He joined up in October 1939 and was commissioned into the Royal West Kent Regiment from 162 OCTU (The Honourable Artillery Company) on 21 September 1940 with the number 149267.
-In August 1942 he transferred to the Royal Artillery serving in Europe during the D-Day Landings and on the advance into Germany.
-On 4 April 1946, Andrews was Mentioned in Despatches “for gallant and distinguished service in North West Europe.”
-He was demobilised with the rank of Major.